And678/NBA-Score-table/README.md

 ## Running

 To start the database run `docker-compose up`, then run `go mod download` and `go run cmd/server/main.go` to start the project.
-After that open `localhost:1111` in any web browser.
+After that, open `localhost:1111` in any web browser.

 ## Used technologies